 - Freezer – Transfer the Beef Burgundy to freezer-safe plastic storage bags, press out as much air as possible, seal the bags and freeze them flat.
 They can be stacked once frozen solid and will stay well for up to 3 to 4 months.
 Thaw completely in the refrigerator before reheating.

 - 2 ½ pounds top sirloin, cubed

 - 1 teaspoon salt, plus additional, to taste

-- 3/4 teaspoon fresh ground black pepper, plus additional, to taste
+- ¾ teaspoon freshly ground black pepper, plus additional, to taste

 - 4 tablespoons vegetable oil, divided

 - 1 cup diced white or yellow onion

 - 4 to 5 carrots, peeled and chopped diagonally into 1-inch chunks